szTheory/exifcleaner/README.md

 ```
 $ npm run release
+$ npm run dist
 ```

-After Travis finishes building your app, open the release draft it created and click "Publish".
+Or instead of `npm run dist`, after Travis finishes building your app, open the release draft it created and click "Publish".